simoncowen88/dogeconf-19/talk/04-compiler-inline.md

 --

-This takes ~5000 nanoseconds for 1000 elements!
+This takes ~5000 nanoseconds for 1000 elements.

 ???